Kalisto (wrestler): Lucha House Party (2018–2021)

 On October 11, Lucha House Party was drafted to SmackDown brand as part of the 2019 WWE Draft.
 At the Survivor Series kickoff, Kalisto faced Raw's Akira Tozawa and NXT's Lio Rush for Rush's Cruiserweight Championship but failed to capture the title.
 In December, Kalisto suffered an injury in the shoulder.
 Kalisto returned on the August 14, 2020 episode of SmackDown, reuniting with his Lucha House Party teammates.
 They lost to Shinsuke Nakamura and Cesaro at WWE Clash of Champions for the Smackdown Tag Team Championship.
 Months before the 2020 WWE Draft, Kalisto asked to leave the stable and going solo and the separation took place at the Draft, when he remained on SmackDown while Metalik and Dorado were drafted to Raw.
 Kalisto's only match on SmackDown following the draft, would be on the April 9, 2021 episode when he competed in the Andre the Giant Memorial Battle Royal which he failed to win.
 On April 15, 2021, Kalisto was released from his WWE contract, ending his near 8-year tenure with the company.

 All Elite Wrestling (2021)

 On the November 3, 2021 episode of AEW Dynamite, Samuray del Sol teamed up with Aero Star in a losing effort against FTR for the AAA World Tag Team Championship.

-Major League Wrestling
+Major League Wrestling (2022–2023)

-On May 12, it was reported that Kalisto would be making his Major League Wrestling debut under his Octagón Jr. persona, in a Cyclone match for the IWA Caribbean Heavyweight Championship that included El Hijo de LA Park, El Dragon, and King Muertes.
-Octagón Jr. would win the match after pinning El Dragon.
+On May 12, 2022, in Major League Wrestling (MLW) episode of MLW Fusion Kalisto as Octagón Jr. won the MLW Caribbean Championship against King Muertes, El Dragon, and Hijo de L.A.
+Park in a Fatal 4 Way Cyclone match.
+On January 6, 2023, Kalisto as Octagón Jr. was stripped of the MLW Caribbean Championship by Savio Vega over failure to defend the title.
+Also after this vacancy the title no longer became a part of MLW but once more a part of International Wrestling Association of Puerto Rico.

+DDT Pro-Wrestling (2023)

+On March 21, 2023, at Judgement, Samuray Del Sol made his DDT Pro-Wrestling debut in a losing effort to Yuki Ueno.